Peter-SB/Go-Chat-App/README.md

 - WebSocket Scalability
 - Rate Limiting and other security measures
 - Implement CI/CD pipelines.
-- Refactor - some files have been become and bit bloated and could do with a refactor if further functionality were going to be added.
+- Refactor - some files have been become a bit bloated and could do with a refactor if further functionality were going to be added.

 ## How to Run